Ohio State’s Comprehensive Neurovascular Stroke Center is skilled at treating the most complex strokes and cerebrovascular diseases.

 Source: NIH: National Institute of Neurological Disorders and Stroke

 Why choose Ohio State for treatment of stroke?

 Comprehensive Stroke Center Certification: At The Ohio State University Wexner Medical Center’s Comprehensive Neurovascular Stroke Center, we are skilled at treating the most complex strokes and cerebrovascular disease.
-We are one of only three Ohio hospitals that have achieved the elite status of Comprehensive Stroke Center from The Joint Commission and the American Heart Association/American Stroke Association and one of the first 26 stroke centers across the United States to have received this recognition.
+We are one of only five Ohio hospitals that have achieved the elite status of Comprehensive Stroke Center from The Joint Commission and the American Heart Association/American Stroke Association and one of the first stroke centers across the United States to have received this recognition.

 Continuum of Care: From the moment you enter our emergency department, you will be cared for by people specially trained in stroke care.
 Our stroke neurologists oversee your care from diagnosis through treatment in a dedicated stroke unit or in our Neuro Intensive Care Unit (Neuro ICU).
 As your treatment progresses, we provide follow-up care with stroke rehabilitation and at our outpatient stroke clinic.

 Other members of our multidisciplinary stroke team include: